Restaurants with wood-burning ovens are a growing public health concern.

 In Pittsburgh, Pennsylvania a restaurant with a wood-burning oven caused an estimated $10,000 in damage to a neighboring church’s organ, and filled their premises with smoke so often that the church’s smoke detector kept going off.

-Some restaurants add expensive equipment to filter their emissions, such as a New York wood-burning eatery whose proprietors spent hundreds of thousands of dollars in an attempt to mitigate their wood smoke emissions problem.
+Some restaurants add expensive equipment to filter their emissions, such as a New York wood-burning eatery whose owners spent hundreds of thousands of dollars trying to improve their wood smoke emissions problem.
 In that case, the neighbors continued to complain about the smoke and, in spite of the expensive mitigation efforts, the restaurant eventually closed.

 Smoke from a wood and charcoal-burning restaurant in Cambridge, Massachusetts, negatively impacted the quality of life and health of neighboring residents.
 The owners spent over $100,000 on equipment to reduce smoke emissions, but the filtration system didn’t work as expected, and the problem continued.
 The city’s Commissioner of Public Health eventually ordered the restaurant to stop burning wood and charcoal, finding that the restaurant’s emissions “caused a condition of nuisance… and/or a condition causing sickness which is injurious to the public health.”
 The restaurant appealed, but was overruled.